alinex/node-alinex/src/doc/filestructure.md

 This stage contains the following directories:

     bin           // executable files
+      develop     // scripts which only be needed in development coverage      // coverage report from tests
     doc           // created documentation (optional)
     lib           // copied/compiled code
     node_modules  // npm installed packages
     src           // source code
-    test          // test data and test suites var           // data and code which maybe changed in installation src         // original data, will be overriden on update local       // linked or copied from src (not overridden on update)
+    test          // test data and test suites var           // data and code which maybe changed in installation src         // original data, will be overridden on update local       // linked or copied from src (not overridden on update)